Python SDK

 Errors

-Section titled “Errors”The SDK raises ValueError for bad arguments (mutually exclusive options, malformed specs), RuntimeError for state errors (closed track / session without API key), TimeoutError from Robot.recv(timeout=…), and ImportError from optional features when their extras aren’t installed.
+try: session = adamo.connect(api_key="ak_...")except adamo.AuthError: ... # bad or inactive key — check operate.adamohq.com → Settings → API Keysexcept adamo.AdamoError: ... # any other SDK failureThe SDK also raises ValueError for bad arguments (mutually exclusive options, malformed specs), RuntimeError for state errors (closed track), TimeoutError from Robot.recv(timeout=…) and measure_rtt, and ImportError from optional features when their extras aren’t installed.